Shop

 Ronald L. Krutz

-Q. Why were you compelled to publish an updated edition?
+Why were you compelled to publish an updated edition?
 What differentiates the second edition from the initial version?

-A. I wanted to cover the latest thinking and approaches to industrial automation and control system (IACS) security.
-This new edition addresses the most recent, formal methods and their practical applications to IACS security.
-The book is able to describe the latest advances in cybersecurity and critical infrastructure protection from industrial, governmental, and commercial sources, and show how they can be practically applied to protect IACS.
+I wanted to cover the latest thinking and approaches to IACS security.
+This new edition addresses the most recent, formal methods and their practical applications fto IACS security.
+The book is able to describe the latest advances in cybersecurity and critical infrastructure protection from industrial, governmental and commercial sources, and show how they can be practically applied to protect IACS.

-Q. Could you outline, in specifics, the new and enhanced areas of content in the second edition?
+Could you outline, in specifics, the new and enhanced areas of content in the second edition?

-A. The second edition of my book contains a significant amount of new and enhanced content.
+The second edition of my book contains a significant amount of new and enhanced content.
 This was needed to cover and describe all the significant technologies and methodologies that have been developed since the publication of the first edition.

 There is an entirely new chapter, Chapter 9, on emerging approaches to industrial automation and control system security.
-The new content includes such topics as the Internet of Things (IoT), the Industrial Internet of Things (IIoT), the Open Platform Communications Unified Architecture (OPC UA) (IEC 62541), Industry 4.0, the OWASP “Internet of Things Top Ten” security categories, Big Data Analytics, the NIST Big Data Interoperability Framework, the NIST Framework for Cyber-Physical Systems, the NIST Framework for Improving Critical Infrastructure Cybersecurity, and Software-Defined Elements.
+The new content includes such topics as the internet of things (IoT), the industrial internet of things (IIoT), the open platform communications unified architecture (OPC UA) (IEC 62541), Industry 4.0, the "OWASP IoT Top Ten" security categories, big data analytics, the NIST Big Data Interoperability Framework, the NIST Framework for Cyber-Physical Systems, the NIST Framework for Improving Critical Infrastructure Cybersecurity and software-defined elements.

 Chapter 5 has been updated to include coverage of the latest attacks on critical infrastructure systems.
-In addition to Stuxnet, the overview of malware includes the Shamoon Trojan Horse, Flame modular computer malware, the Norway cyberattack, and Havex.
+In addition to Stuxnet, the overview of malware includes the Shamoon Trojan Horse, Flame modular computer malware, the Norway cyberattack and Havex.

-Chapter 8 includes updated coverage of NIST SP 800-1371, “Information Security Continuous Monitoring (ISCM) for Federal Information Systems and Organizations;” in applications to Industrial Automation and Control Systems, The Smart Grid Maturity Model (SGMM); and the Introduction to NISTIR 7628, “Guidelines for Smart Grid Cybersecurity.”
+Chapter 8 includes updated coverage of NIST SP 800-1371, “Information Security Continuous Monitoring (ISCM) for Federal Information Systems and Organizations,” in applications to IACSs, the Smart Grid Maturity Model (SGMM); and the Introduction to NISTIR 7628, “Guidelines for Smart Grid Cybersecurity.”

 I also have added a new appendix, Appendix B to the second edition.
 This new appendix comprises ICS Supplemental Guidance for NIST SP 800-53 Security Controls.